Welcome to The Lukeion Project

 Our own Amy Barr is also a monthly columnist as The Classical Homeschooler in The Old SchoolhouseThe Old Schoolhouse magazine in all editions 2012-2014.
 Regan Barr is a regular contributor to Schoolhouse Teachers.

-Registration for the 2014-2015 academic opens to the public at 8 am, March 1.
+Registration opened March 1.
 All courses are available on a first come, first served basis.
 Your registration puts a short term hold on the seat you have requested so don't stress.
 If there is room in the course, we will send you an invoice.
 Please pay promptly to reserve your seat perminantly.
-If there is not room, we'll send you a personal note and tell you your options for a waiting list or additional session times.
+If there is not room, we'll offer some options for a waiting list or additional session times.

 How to register: